smcmenzie/smcmenzie/README.md

-- 👋 Hi, I’m @smcmenzie
+- 👋 Hi, I’m @smcmenzie.
-- 👀 I’m interested in mobile apps, on iOS and Android
+- 👀 I’m interested in mobile apps, on iOS and Android.
+- 📱I've created Steak Timer and Tap Tool, both available on the App Store.
+- 🕝 I'm in the process of porting Tap Tool acroos to Android
+- Right now, I'm working on a new app for both platforms.
+Watch this space!

 <!---
 smcmenzie/smcmenzie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.